Tasos-blip/my-data-projects/README.md

 Drop this into any Colab, upload the Telco CSV, and you’re good to go.
 Let’s keep citizens online!

+# Project 4
-# Project 4 – Multi-Step Time Series Forecasting on Synthetic Nonlinear Data
+# Multi-Step Time Series Forecasting on Synthetic Nonlinear Data
 ### Comparative Analysis of CNN, GRU, and Bidirectional LSTM Models

-**November 22, 2025**

 This project implements and rigorously compares three deep learning architectures for **multi-step (5-step-ahead) time series forecasting** on a challenging synthetic dataset specifically designed to include strong nonlinear patterns.